 Per Diem Method

-When the per diem method is used to calculate pain and suffering compensation, the insurer or lawyer assigns a daily (per diem) monetary value to your pain, suffering, and mental distress.
-That daily rate is multiplied by the total number of days you experience pain and suffering.
+When the per diem method calculates pain and suffering compensation, the insurer or lawyer assigns a daily (per diem) monetary value to your pain, suffering, and mental distress.
+That daily rate is multiplied by the days you experience pain and suffering.
 If your daily suffering is valued at $200 and you experienced pain and suffering from the accident for one year, your total compensation for pain and suffering would be $73,000 ($200 per day x 365 days).

-The daily rate is often based on the wages a person earns each day.
-The total reached through this calculation is added to the value of your economic losses for the total compensation your lawyer would demand to conclude your case.
+The daily rate is often based on the wages a person earns daily.
+The total reached through this calculation is added to the value of your economic losses for the compensation your lawyer would demand to conclude your case.

 Get a free case review today.
 There`s no fee unless we win!

-How Pain and Suffering Fits into a Personal Injury Claim
+How Pain and Suffering Fit into a Personal Injury Claim

 The consequences of a serious injury are more than just financial.
 Injuries can impact every facet of your physical, mental, and social existence and significantly reduce your quality of life.
-Pain and suffering money is meant to compensate you for the intangible losses you incurred.
-A settlement or award for pain and suffering is separate from the money you receive as compensation for your economic losses, like lost wages, medical expenses, and repair or replacement of damaged property.
+Pain and suffering money will compensate you for the intangible losses you incurred.
+A settlement or award for pain and suffering is separate from the money you receive for your economic losses—such as lost wages, medical bills, and property damage—but it’s still part of what a personal injury claim duty involves: making sure all aspects of your harm are accounted for and addressed fairly.

 However, the intangible nature of pain and suffering means that proving your losses in court can be difficult.
-Recovering pain and suffering compensation requires evidence that demonstrates the impact your injuries have had on your life.
-Evidence useful for this purpose includes:
+Recovering pain and suffering compensation requires evidence demonstrating the impact of your injuries on your life.
+Valuable evidence for this purpose includes:

 - Personal testimony and journal entries about your daily routine, limitations, and pain